In Him Ministries:

 The Old Covenant Law was a covenant of death.

-We must live by the Spirit and not by the law weakened by the flesh.
+We must live by the Spirit, and not by the law weakened by the flesh.

-Romans 8:3-4, “God has done what the law, weakened by the flesh, could not do.
-By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh, 4 in order that the righteous requirement of the law might be fulfilled in us, who walk not according to the flesh but according to the Spirit.”
+Romans 8:3-4, “For what the law was powerless to do in that it was weakened by the flesh, God did by sending His own Son in the likeness of sinful man, as an offering for sin.
+He thus condemned sin in the flesh, so that the righteous standard of the law might be fulfilled in us, who do not walk according to the flesh but according to the Spirit.”

 The Holy Spirit indwells all of God’s children.